publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch16/m__us_usc_t12_s1831y.md

     (d) __Applicability__

-        Subsections (b) and (c) of this section shall not apply with respect to any agreement entered into before the end of the 6-month period beginning on November 12, 1999.
+        Subsections (b) and (c) shall not apply with respect to any agreement entered into before the end of the 6-month period beginning on November 12, 1999.

     (e) __Definitions__